HiroIshida/mohou_ros/README.md

 ```

 ### Workspace build (Melodic + Python3)
-If you are using melodic, you need to build cv-bridge with the following configuration to use python3.
+If you are using melodic, you need to build some packages from source with the following configuration to use python3.
 ```bash
 sudo apt-get install python3-catkin-pkg-modules python3-rospkg-modules python3-venv python3-empy
 sudo apt-get install python-catkin-tools python-wstool ros-melodic-rostest